MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/hybrid-configuration-wizard-in-the-sharepoint-online-admin-center.md

 - A Microsoft 365 Global Admin, either with or without multi-factor authentication (MFA) enabled for the account.

-- Signed in to Microsoft 365, SharePoint Server, and SharePoint Server Subscription Edition from a server in your SharePoint Server farm.
+- Signed in to Microsoft 365 and SharePoint Server from a server in your SharePoint Server farm.

 - Able to launch the Hybrid Configuration Wizard as a Farm Admin with elevated permissions.